dncoyote/interview-guides/Notes/CoreJava.md

 SQL
 DBMS and RDBMS
-Solid principles and to write sample for Dependency inversion fibonacci series identify prime numbers within a range linkedlist
+Solid principles and to write sample for Dependency inversion linkedlist
 Reverse a string with out using lambda expression
 What is the need for spring boot when we have MVC how will you create a simple project which connects to the database and fetches the data.
 What are the components of microservice
+Sort array
-Sort array, palindrome, biggest of 3 numbers custom exception join
+biggest of 3 numbers
+custom exception
+join
-How to find Missing elements in arrays?
-Number of occurrences of an element in an array arrays second largest among three numbers. program of 5 factorial
+How to find Missing elements in arrays? second largest among three numbers.
 Intermediate and terminal operation in stream, functional interface, dispatcher servlet, then coding questions, algorithm data structure, spring boot, microservices, jpa, hibernate, react js , javascript
-Factorial, max in an array
 To swap 2 numbers without using third variable to check even or odd
 Pattern programming